SAP/spartacus-docs/_pages/dev/components/carousel-component.md

 @Input() nextIcon = ICON_TYPE.CARET_RIGHT;
 ```

 When there are no slides to navigate, the buttons do not appear.
 When a button interaction is not available (for example, there is no previous button on the first slide), the button moves into a disabled state.
-Additionally, the `indicatorIcon` navigation can be turned off completely by setting the `hideIndicators` to `false`.
+Additionally, the `indicatorIcon` navigation can be turned off completely by setting the `hideIndicators` to `true`.

 ## Responsive Calculation of Items in Each Slide